braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/faqs.md

 In Braze, a geofence is a different concept from location tracking.
 Geofences are used as triggers for certain actions.
 A geofence is a virtual boundary set up around a geographical location.
 When a user enters or exits this boundary, it can trigger a specific action, such as sending a message.

-Location tracking is used to collect and store the most recent location data of a user.
+Location tracking is used to collect and store a user's most recent location data.
 This data can be used to segment users based on the `Most Recent Location` filter.
-For example, you could use the Most Recent Location filter to target a specific region of your audience, such as sending a message to users located in New York.
+For example, you could use the `Most Recent Location` filter to target a specific region of your audience, such as sending a message to users located in New York.

 ### How accurate are Braze geofences?